marcantonyw/agoraphobia/src/content/agoraphobia.md

 Good question.

 First of all, I never used the word **easy**, I said simple.
 You're trying to override the the impulse that evolved to keep you safe by any means necessary.
 Ignoring that might be the most counter-intuitive thing a person can do.
-What you're feeling when you go outside is the same thing people feel with a gun to their head.
+What you're feeling when you go outside could be the same thing people feel with a gun to their head.
 What I'm telling you to do is simple, possible, and effective.
 But definitely not easy.

 This isn't about me, but my credibility is in my experience, so I'll do a quick overview of my history with all this.